Search by

 Commute

 UNSW Village Kensington has a conveniently connected transport system.
 You can find out all about the public transport in Sydney and go about exploring the city.
-High St, opposite UNSW Gate 2 and UNSW Gate 3, High St are the closest bus stop.
-Green Square and Bondi Junction are the nearest train stations.
-UNSW Anzac Parade and Kingsford are the tram stops close by.
-UNSW High Street & Kensington are the nearest light rail stations for you.
+High St, opposite UNSW Gate 2 and UNSW Gate 3, High St are the closest bus stop (0.2 km).
+Green Square (4 km) and Bondi Junction (4.5 km) are the nearest train stations.
+UNSW Anzac Parade (0.3 km) and Kingsford (0.8 km) are the tram stops close by.
+UNSW High Street (0.2 km) & Kensington (0.5 km) are the nearest light rail stations for you.
+Living at UNSW Village Sydney helps students to explore the exciting city of Sydney to the best and beyond!

 Explore the property through a virtual walkthrough and discover a variety of in house amenities all at highly affordable rents.